In this article, we will cover best practices to prevent water damage on your Rhombus cameras. Topics included in this article are:

 Preventing Condensation

-Condensation can sometimes be a problem with dome cameras, particularly with outdoor use.
+Condensation can be a problem with dome cameras, particularly outdoors.
 When installing outdoors or in other environments with high humidity or variable temperatures, please ensure these steps are completed to mitigate condensation:

 Location